From career breakthroughs to professional milestones, explore how John Madden made an impact.

 In 1981, John Madden was elevated to CBS's top football broadcasting duo with Pat Summerall, replacing Tom Brookshier.

-In 1984, John Madden had initial planning conversations with Electronic Arts founder Trip Hawkins, envisioning the John Madden Football program as a tool for teaching and testing plays.
+During initial planning conversations with Electronic Arts founder Trip Hawkins in 1984, John Madden envisioned the program as a tool for teaching and testing plays.

-In 1988, John Madden lent his name, voice, and creative input to the John Madden Football series of video games by Electronic Arts, later called Madden NFL.
+In 1988, John Madden lent his name, voice and creative input to the John Madden Football series of video games by Electronic Arts, later called Madden NFL.

 In 1994, John Madden created a special 10th Anniversary All-Madden team.